 - Not to be used during pregnancy due to its stimulating effect on the uterus.

 - Do not use during menstruation as it may increase the menstrual flow.
 Those with scanty flow may find it beneficial all month long.

 - Dong Quai should not be used by those with diarrhea, hemorrhagic diseases, or excessive menstrual flow.

 - If you are using any anti-coagulant or blood thinning medication such as warfarin or aspirin, consult your health care professional prior to using this product.

 - Discontinue use 2 weeks prior to undergoing surgical procedures.

-The Botanical Safety Handbook classifies dong quai as a class 2b: Not to be used during pregnancy unless otherwise directed by an expert qualified in the used of the described substance.
+The Botanical Safety Handbook classifies Dong Quai as a class 2b: Not to be used during pregnancy unless otherwise directed by an expert qualified in the use of the described substance.

 - Trickey, Ruth.
 (2003).
 Women, Hormones and The Menstrual Cycle – herbal and medical solutions from adolescence to menopause.
 Crows nest, NSW: Allen & Unwin.